Skip to content

 NaOCl Extrusion Prevention

-• Place needle 1–2 mm short of working length — do not wedge or bind in the canal
+• The needle is placed 1 mm short of WL for side-vented needlesto achieve apical irrigant exchange; 2 mm acceptable when combined with activation (PUI/sonic) — do not wedge or bind in the canal

-• Use slow, gentle finger pressure with in-and-out movement
+• Slow, gentle finger pressure with in-and-out movement is recommended

-• Ensure canal patency is established before irrigating deeply
+• Canal patency should be established before irrigating deeply

 NaOCl Accident Emergency Protocol

-• Signs: Immediate severe pain, rapid swelling, possible hemorrhage from canal or ecchymosis
+• Signs: Immediate severe pain.
+Swelling (may develop immediately or over hours to the following day), possible hemorrhage from canal or ecchymosis

 • Aspirate gently if possible; irrigate with normal saline to dilute